 Disclaimer: The Recommended Award are conditional until final terms and conditions are agreed upon and an agreement has been executed.
 The awarded grant amount listed here based upon final negotiations between the Awardee and DWR.
-DWR staff may determine certain tasks are not eligible or do not meet the requirements outlined in the executed agreement tas been executed.
-The awarded grant amount listed here based upon final negotiations between the Awardee and DWR.
 DWR staff may determine certain tasks are not eligible or do not meet the requirements outlined in the 2021 SGM Grant Program Guidelines and 2021 SGM Grant Program Implementation PSP and are subject to change.
 DWR staff may also determine that certain components provided in the application would be better suited combined into one for ease of quarterly reporting and closeout reporting.